pycom/pydocs/content/pytrackpysense/apireference/pysense.md

     - chapter/pytrackpysense/apireference/pysense
 ---

 This chapter describes the various libraries which are designed for the Pysense board.
-This includes details about the various methods and classes available for each of the Pysense’s sensors.
+This includes details about the various methods and classes available for each of the Pysense's sensors.

 ## 3-Axis Accelerometer (LIS2HH12)